My Horse Stories

 Play 0:21 24 minutes later, riding down NF-2156 road above the trailhead, looking east along Midnight Ridge toward Copper Butte and the Kettle Crest.

 Play 0:26 We went on another long ride May.03, this time up and over to St. Peters Creek.
 12 flat miles, 19.8 calorie miles.
-Came home with some more neat video of the view of the Kettle Crest, and another accident for me when Red spooked again, miles from home in the woods... what did he sense? bear?
+Came home with some more neat video of the view of the Kettle Crest, and another accident for me when Red spooked again, miles from home in the woods... what did he sense? cougar? wolf? no he's not afraid of dogs... bear?
 I don't think so, as we months later walked near a bear making noise in the canyon, and he did not rise above a reasonable level of alertness.
 If it was a bear, it didn't stick around and I never saw it.
 So now he jumps at shadows??
 Red didn't go far, and I hopped back on to keep going.
-I added neck whiplash and a sprained ankle to my ongoing injuries when I was body slammed to the ground flat on my back.
+I added neck whiplash and a sprained ankle to my ongoing injuries when I was body slammed to the rocky ground flat on my back.

-Also in March and April, when I was brushing Red in the breezeway (of the barn), when the west-side neighbor's car appeared suddenly behind Red without warning, he spooked, bolting forward into me, sending me flying (both times) into the barn gate right next to him ramming the center of the gate.
+Also in March and April, when I was brushing Red in the breezeway (of the barn), when the west-side neighbor's car quietly descended their driveway 110 feet away, appeared suddenly behind Red without warning, he spooked, bolting forward into me, sending me flying (both times) into the barn gate right next to him ramming the center of the gate.
 The gate bent and broke open, and I went sprawling on the ground.
 Red retreated to the opposite end of the barn, crouched down, cowering, clearly scared himself.

 It is incredibly frustrating to find such a good horse with so many well trained qualities, and then have the situation become so utterly reversed, and be unable to fix this problem.
 Now that the prosecutor is refusing to take action even with my videos, that only hits me harder.
-I feel like I have been punched in the gut by both the reckless neighbors and the prosecutor too. (now deceased, she committed suicide Jul.23 for unknown reasons.)
+I feel like I have been punched in the gut by both the reckless neighbors and the prosecutor too. (now deceased, she committed suicide 84 days later, Jul.23, for unknown reasons...
+Coincidence?
+What else in her workload in this county was weighing on her?)

 Even a sheriff's officer told me clearly "Lambert Creek is a lawless area," and now it has been emphasized to me that it really is Every man for himself.
 You are on your own.
+What we are taught in school about law enforcement is idealistic fantasy.
 There is no hope here.
 My willingness to keep working on re-training Red, is not there anymore, after the events I've described, and with my trust in him broken.
+Can you imagine standing in a breezeway, and having a horse bolt into you, nearly crushing you against the gate?
+Twice?
 My determination to keep going has been tested and re-tested so many times over the last decade.
 I have never been a quitter or lazy.
 But what can I do in this situation?

 I am being forced to conceed Red is not appropriate for this neighborhood.
 Not suitable for roads, now.
 He was okay, but certainly not now.
 The events of March.07 have set off some kind of bomb in Red's behavior and attitude.